theseanco/awesome-synthdefs/README.md

 4. Put your `SynthDefs` in the `SynthDefs` folder, preferably commented with some information about what they are for, and what variables do.
 Try and package the SynthDefs as executable `.scd` files so that they can be pulled into other projects easily, or can be referenced easily within your `Examples`.
 5. If you can, put some examples of how you use the SynthDefs in the example folder - to give an idea of how to use them, and any sweet spots in the settings that would otherwise be hard to discover.
 6. Make whatever other folders you think you need to functionally package the SynthDef (samples/tunings/data/etc)
+7. Add your username to the list of contributors in `contributors.md`
-7. Open a pull request and get your SynthDefs in here.
+8. Open a pull request and get your SynthDefs in here.
 The more the merrier.

 I've made an `Example_user` folder that demonstrates this with one SynthDef and examples